 Summary : Experience a truly intimate encounter with the Galapagos.
-Excursions range between high, medium and low intensity so you can explore the islands at your own pace discovering blue-footed boobies, giant tortoises and playful sea lions.
+Mild or strenuous excursion options allow you to explore the islands at your own pace discovering blue-footed boobies, giant tortoises and playful sea lions.
 Experienced naturalists, certified by the Galapagos National Park, share their knowledge throughout the voyage.
-Operated by the only major cruise line sailing these waters, offering touches of the familiar, such as complimentary plush bathrobes, hot tub, sauna, and fitness room.
+Operated by the only major cruise line sailing these waters, offering touches of the familiar, such as complimentary plush bathrobes, a hot tub, sauna, and fitness room.

 When you arrive in Quito on the first day of your journey, a cruise representative will meet you at the airport and assist with your transfer to the JW Marriott hotel.
 Enjoy free time to relax and settle in.

 Start your day with an included breakfast at the hotel.
 Enjoy a guided tour of Quito, the capital of Ecuador – situated at an altitude of 9,350 feet – and stand on the equatorial line at the Half of the World Park and Museum.
 Marvel at the monasteries of San Francisco and Santo Domingo.
 A tour director will guide throughout Quito and serve as personal concierge.
 Enjoy lunch with a spectacular view of the city, and a welcome dinner at a fine local restaurant.